postfix for server process reporting¶

 testing from the server

-Our purpose for doing this is to check to see how our mail looks to the outside world, which we can get a feel for from the maillog that goes active with the starting of postfix.
+The purpose for doing this is to see how our mail looks to the outside world.
+You can get a feel for this from the maillog that goes active with the starting of

 Use this command to see the output of the log file:

-You should see something like this, although the log file may have different domains for the email address, etc:
+You will see something like this, although the log file will have different domains for the email address, and other items: